workleap/wl-r2wc/README.md

     );
 }
 ```
 Pay attention to the `useEffect` in above code.
-We need if we wrap a setting with `useSate` becuase passed value is only for initiation the state and it is not getting updated on later calls.
+We need it if we wrap a setting with `useSate`.
+In this case, passed value to `useState` is only for initiation and it is not getting updated on later calls.
 As the host apps can change app settings through `update` method, we need to use `useEffect` to make sure the state gets the changes.

 > [!NOTE]
-You need to merge two above examples if you support both "Sharing context" and passing down"App Setting" use cases.
+You need to merge two above examples if you support both "Sharing context" and passing down"App Settings" use cases.

 ### Create Web Components